 As part of NEC’s ESG due diligence process, we have developed specific due diligence questionnaires to identify and assess suppliers’ human rights, labour policies and practices, and other ESG factors.
 This due diligence is undertaken both at individual investment level and at corporate level, with key selected manufacturers with whom NEC has signed or will sign a Master Framework Agreement (MFA).
 Different due diligence questionnaires have been developed for modules, inverters and battery suppliers.

 Code of Conduct for Supplier

-In addition to due diligence, manufacturers are expected to abide by our Code of Conduct for Suppliers (CoC), which includes provisions related to human and labour rights, environment, business integrity, anti-corruption and conflict of interest, and is consistent with NEC’s Sustainable Investment Policy and Human Rights Position Statement.
+In addition to due diligence, manufacturers are expected to abide by our Supplier Code of Conduct (CoC), which includes provisions related to human and labour rights, environment, business integrity, anti-corruption and conflict of interest, and is consistent with NEC’s Sustainable Investment Policy and Human Rights Position Statement.